schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 Note I have provided both paired-end and mate-pairs reads (see included README for details).
 Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.

 - Question 1a.
 How long is the reference genome?
-[Hint: Try samtools faidx]
+[Hint: Try `samtools faidx`]
 - Question 1b.
 How many reads are provided and how long are they?
-Make sure to measure each file separately [Hint: Try FastQC]
+Make sure to measure each file separately [Hint: Try `FastQC`]
 - Question 1c.
 How much coverage do you expect to have?
 [Hint: see slides for formula]
 - Question 1d.
-Plot the average quality value across the length of the reads [Hint: Screenshot from FastQC]
+Plot the average quality value across the length of the reads [Hint: Screenshot from `FastQC`]

 #### Question 2.
 Kmer Analysis [10 pts]

-Use Jellyfish to count the 21-mers in the reads data.
+Use `Jellyfish` to count the 21-mers in the reads data.
 Make sure to use the "-C" flag to count cannonical kmers, otherwise your analysis will not correctly account for the fact that your reads come from either strand of DNA.

 - Question 2a.
 How many kmers occur 50 times?
-[Hint: try jellyfish histo]
+[Hint: try `jellyfish histo`]
 - Question 2b.
-What are the top 10 most frequently occurring kmers [Hint: try jellyfish dump along with head]
+What are the top 10 most frequently occurring kmers [Hint: try `jellyfish dump` along with `sort` and `head`]
 - Question 2c.
 What is the estimated genome size based on the kmer frequencies?
 [Hint: upload the jellyfish histogram to GenomeScope]
 - Question 2d.
 How well does the GenomeScope genome size estimate compare to the reference genome?

 #### Question 3.
 De novo assembly [10 pts]

-Assemble the reads using ALLPATHS-LG.
+Assemble the reads using `ALLPATHS-LG`.
 Allpaths will *not* run on Mac or Windows, you must use a linux environment.
+Note I have included the in_libs.csv and in_groups.csv files that you use can use.

 - Question 3a.
 How many contigs were produced?
-[Hint: try 'samtools faidx', and 'wc']
+[Hint: try `grep -c '>' contigs.fa`]
 - Question 3b.
 What is the total length of the contigs?
-[Hint: write a short script of the samtools faidx output]
+[Hint: try `samtools faidx`, plus a short script/excel]
 - Question 3c.
 What is the size of your large contig?
-[Hint: check 'samtools faidx']
+[Hint: check `samtools faidx` plus `sort -n`]
 - Question 3d.
 What is the contig N50 size?
 [Hint: Write a short script, or use excel]

 #### Question 4.
 Whole Genome Alignment [10 pts]

 - Question 4a.
 What is the average identify of your assembly compared to the reference?
-[Hint: try 'dnadiff']
+[Hint: try `dnadiff`]
 - Question 4b.
-What is the length of the longest alignment [Hint: try 'nucmer' and 'show-coords']
+What is the length of the longest alignment [Hint: try `nucmer` and `show-coords`]
 - Question 4c.
 How many insertions, deletions, and rearrangments are in the assembly?
-[Hint: try 'dnadiff']
+[Hint: try `dnadiff`]
 - Question 4d.
 Make a dotplot of your assembled contigs aligned to the reference genome?
-[Hint: trying 'nucmer' and 'mummerplot']
+[Hint: trying `nucmer' and 'mummerplot']

 #### Question 5.
 Decoding the insertion [10 pts]
 - Question 5a.
 What is the position of the insertion on the reference?
 [Hint: try 'show-coords']